audioplastic/audioplastic.github.com/source/_posts/2013-01-24-bioaid-algo.markdown

 categories:
 ---

 Just before Christmas, I submitted a free app ([BioAid](http://itunes.com/apps/nicholasclark)) to the Apple app store that turns an iOS device into a hearing aid.
 It does this by taking the audio stream from the internal microphone, processing the audio in real time, and then playing the audio back over headphones connected to the device.
 This blog article discusses the audio processing that occurs behind the scenes.
 For more general information on usage, please visit the [main BioAid site](http://bioaid.org.uk).
-This information is placed on my blog, allowing me to communicate some of the underlying architecture quickly and informally, while I gather thoughts in preparation for a more rigorous peer-reviewed account of the algorithm.
+This information is placed on my blog, allowing me to communicate some of the underlying architecture quickly and informally while I gather thoughts in preparation for a more rigorous and hopefully publishable account of the algorithm.

 | ![BioAid Screenshot](/images/BioAid_algo/Screenshot_A_web.png)  | --> Screenshot of the BioAid iOS app|